River Idle: Drainage

 The low-lying region to the south of the Mother Drain was managed by the Everton Internal Drainage Board, who maintained around 34 mi of watercourses.
 The Board was formally established in 1945, but was the successor to a similar body established in 1796.
-The watercourses in this area are pumped to the river at Gringley and Scaftworth.
-The Gringley pumping station was fitted with new diesel pumps in the 1940s, and was upgraded again in 2005 when electric pumps and an automatic weedscreen cleaner were installed.
+As a result of the 1941 reorganisation, the flow in the Mother Drain was reversed.
+Another pumping station was constructed at Scaftworth.
+The Gringley pumping station was upgraded in 2005 when electric pumps and an automatic weedscreen cleaner were installed.

 On the north side of the river, drainage was managed by the Finningley Internal Drainage Board, who were responsible for the maintenance of 24.7 mi of drains and ditches, which fed surplus water to four pumping stations.
 Langholme, which is just above Haxey Gate bridge, and Idle Stop pumping stations are situated on the banks of the Idle, while Newington pumping station is set further back on the Austerfield Drain.
 The fourth pumping station is at Park Drain, on the northern edge of the IDB area, and feeds into the Warping Drain, which joins the River Trent at Owston Ferry.
 Since April 2012, the pumping stations have been managed by the much larger Doncaster East Internal Drainage Board, formed by the amalgamation of the Finningley IDB with six other internal drainage boards.

 Above Idle Stop, the river flows through an area where drainage was the responsibility of the Rivers Idle and Ryton Internal Drainage Board.
 The IDB was re-formed in 1987, its responsibilities having previously been performed by the Severn Trent Water Authority, and managed 53 mi of watercourses.
 Those to the west of the Idle drain into the river by gravity at a number of locations, but the region to the east of the river and to the north of Retford drains to a single outfall at Wiseton, where a pumping station pumps the water into the river when river levels are too high for gravity flow.

 In April 2011, the Rivers Idle and Ryton IDB amalgamated with the Isle of Axholme IDB, Garthorpe IDB and Everton IDB, to become the Isle of Axholme and North Nottinghamshire Water Level Management Board.
 The move was initiated by the Department for Environment, Food and Rural Affairs (DEFRA), who saw this and other similar amalgamations as a way to increase efficiency, and to allow them to better support Local Flood Authorities.